Anxiety’s like a rocking chair. It gives you something to do, but it doesn’t get you very far.

 3. Edit your thoughts

 What we think directly influences what we feel.
 When you imagine in your mind’s eye something scary, you’ll find yourself beginning to exhibit the symptoms of fear and anxiety.
-When you visualise a pleasant sunny beach scene, the opposite will happen and relaxation will sweep through your body.
+When you visualize a pleasant sunny beach scene, the opposite will happen and relaxation will sweep through your body.

 In my view, the best way to reduce anxiety and render it impotent is to edit your habitual thinking patterns.
 If you discover they are generally of a negative and stressful nature, then replace these fearful mental images with more relaxing and positive ones.